-Where to Install Heat and Smoke Detectors
+Heat and Smoke Detector Installation

 Install heat detectors in areas posing a higher likelihood of high flames and intense heat, such as in garages or sheds where fuels and other flammable chemicals may be stored.
 Heat detectors also should be installed in high-ceiling areas where smoke may not trigger smoke alarms.

-Smoke detectors work best in areas in which smokey fires would occur, such as near wood and paper storage.
+Smoke detectors work best in areas in which smoky fires would occur, such as near wood and paper storage.
 Place smoke detectors on every level of a dwelling or building, in hallways and corridors outside of all sleeping areas and in all bedrooms.
 Install the devices in the center of ceilings or on walls 6 to 12 inches below the ceiling for best results.

 Do not install a smoke detector directly over a stove, where it may be easily set off by normal cooking smoke.
 Also avoid placing it in front of a vent or drafty area, where smoke may be blown away from it.